-Amendment No. Issued Amendment to EAC #E14-02 1 March 12, 2018 Amends Schedule A (Project Description) Sections 4.3.1, 4.3.1.4 and 4.3.1.5 of Schedule A regarding the design of the Generating Station and Spillway as follows: The location of the transformers changed from the draft tube deck to upstream of the generator units on the transformer deck the spillway design changed from seven gates to three radial gates and six low level outlets the discharge capacity changed from 10,100 m3/s at the maximum normal reservoir level and 17,300 m3/s at the maximum flood level to 11,000 m3/s at the maximum normal reservoir level and 16,700 m3/s at the maximum flood level 2 October 26, 2018 Amends Schedule A (Project Description) Section 4.3.4.1 and Figure 4.32 of Schedule A to increase the length of the Halfway River Bridge from 305m up to 1,100m in length, eliminate the causeway, and increase the number of bridge piers up to 19.
-3 November 14, 2018 Amends Schedule A (Project Description) Section 4.3.5.2.3 and 4.3.5.2.4, Table 4.7 and 4.9 of Schedule A to permit the use West Pine Quarry, in addition to Portage Mountain Quarry, as a source of excavated material for the construction of Highway 29 realignment, Hudson's Hope shoreline protection, and areas along the reservoir requiring protection during reservoir filling.
-5 Amends Schedule B (Conditions) in response to Amendment #3 above to require that BC Hydro develop a Traffic Management Plan for the West Pine Quarry Haul Route, in consultation with Saulteau First nations, West Moberly First Nations, the District of Hudson's Hope, the District of Chetwynd, and the Ministry of Transportation and Infrastructure.
+Amendment No. Issued Amendment to EAC #E14-02 1 March 12, 2018 Amends Schedule A (Project Description) Sections 4.3.1, 4.3.1.4 and 4.3.1.5 of Schedule A regarding the design of the Generating Station and Spillway as follows: The location of the transformers changed from the draft tube deck to upstream of the generator units on the transformer deck the spillway design changed from seven gates to three radial gates and six low level outlets the discharge capacity changed from 10,100 m3/s at the maximum normal reservoir level and 17,300 m3/s at the maximum flood level to 11,000 m3/s at the maximum 2 October 26, 2018 normal reservoir level and 16,700 m3/s at the maximum flood level Amends Schedule A (Project Description) Section 4.3.4.1 and Figure 4.32 of Schedule A to increase the length of the Halfway River Bridge from 305m up to 1,100m in length, eliminate the causeway, and increase the number of bridge piers up to 19.
+2 November Amends Schedule A (Project Description) Section 4.3.5.2.3 and 4.3.5.2.4, Table 4.7 and 4.9 of Schedule A to permit the use West Pine Quarry, in addition to Portage Mountain Quarry, as a source of excavated material for the construction of Highway 29 realignment, Hudson's Hope shoreline protection, and areas along the reservoir requiring protection during reservoir filling.
+3 14, 201 Amends Schedule B (Conditions) in response to Amendment #3 above to require that BC Hydro develop a Traffic Management Plan for the West Pine Quarry Haul Route, in consultation with Saulteau First nations, West Moberly First Nations, the District of Hudson's Hope, the District of Chetwynd, and the Ministry of Transportation and Infrastructure.
 4 February 12, 2019 Amends Schedule B Conditions #4 and #13 to maintain a 15 m machine free zone adjacent to watercourses during reservoir clearing, except where worker safety prohibits manual tree falling and vegetation removal methods and as addressed in a site-specific prescription prepared and endorsed by a QEP.
 The rationale for the safety exemption must be documented in the prescription.

 Amendment No. Issued Amendment to EAC #E14-02 Amends Schedule A (Project Description) Section 4.3.4.1, Table 4.5 to reflect a longer bridge and no causeway for the crossing of Highway 29 realignment at Cache Creek.
 Also amends the design of the overall alignment of this segment, per Figure 4.33 of the EAC.
 5 December 13, 2019 Amends Schedule B (Conditions) in response to Amendment #5 above to require that BC Hydro develop a Noise Monitoring Plan to assess potential vehicle traffic noise impacts from the Highway 29 realignment at Cache Creek to the sweat lodge (the receiver location) identified in the application to amend the Certificate.
 The plan must be developed in consultation with West Moberly First Nations.
-6 December 13, 2019 Amends Section 4.3.6, and subsections, to reflect the expansion of the worker accommodation to permit up to 2,400 workers during peak periods.
+6 December 13, 2019 Amends Schedule A (Project Description) Section 4.3.6, and subsections, to reflect the expansion of the worker accommodation to permit up to 2,400 workers during peak periods.
+7 May 27, 2020 Amends Schedule A (Project Description) Section 4.3.4.1 and Figures 4.28-4.30 to modify the design of the Highway 29 realignment crossings of Farrell Creek, Dry Creek and Lynx Creek.
+8 November 24, 2020 Amends Schedule A (Project Description) Section 4.3.5.2, Table 4.7, and Figure 4.11 to develop and use the Halfway River East Borrow Source.